tylerhand/cals-floor/README.md

     git clone https://github.com/tylerhand/cals-floor

+This app runs on Flask with Flask-Markdown as a dependancy.
+You need to create a virtual environment and enter this list of commands...

+    mkvirtualenvwrapper Flask-Cals-Floor --python-/usr/bin/python3.7
+    cd cals-floor
+    pip install -r requirements.txt

 Now, create a new web app and choose "manual configuration".
 Next, go to your WSGI \(there is a link on the web tab\) and replace the contents with the following code.
 Replace <myusername> with your Pythonanywhere username.